ashokkumarjuly/ashkya_faq_ci/README.md

 3) User posted questions and answers<br/>
 4) Users

-User can<br/>
+User can

 1) Ask a question<br/>
-2) post an answer to question others posted.<br/>
+2) Post an answer to question others posted.<br/>
-3) view the list of question and answers posted by him
+3) View the list of question and answers posted by him